Download a copy of the style guide by clicking the link below:

 fulfil, fulfilling, fulfilment

-Canada, France, Germany, Italy, Japan, the UK, the US and Russia
+Canada, France, Germany, Italy, Japan, the UK and the US.

 government